 Sometimes blocks bear a surprise and have material inclusions like insects in amber.
 Such inclusions are due to debris that floated in the pond before freezing.
-Blocks that break, or are of low quality or are only partly usable due to inclusions end up in the Alaska Airlines Kids Ice Park section of the Ice Park.
+Blocks that break or are of low quality or are only partly usable due to inclusions end up in the Alaska Airlines Kids Ice Park section of the Ice Park.
 They serve to build several ice slides, an ice-skating rink, an ice cabin, kids train, and other fun stuff kids enjoy.
 The kids’ section is not part of the competition, but for the entertainment of the kids while the adults walk thru the exhibition section of the park.

 Let me give you a tour of the fashion and lifestyle related multi block sculptures.

 What about this long coat?
 Well made from about 99.99% H2O.
 100% moth safe!
 It will not take up real estate in your closet unless you store your clothes in a freezer.

 Which girl never dreamed of having a new gown and new shoes every night when there is a ball?
 Welcome to Cinderella’s Castle!

 Speaking of lifestyle this post would be incomplete without wildlife and an igloo.
-No, Alaskans don’t live in igloos, but when having to camp outside in winter, one better knows where to find a cabin or how to build a snow shelter.
+No, Alaskans don’t live in igloos, but when having to camp outside in winter, one better knows where to find a cabin for survival or how to build a snow shelter.
 And yes, when you leave the house, you enter the food chain.

 Now let’s take a ride thru the cold desert in time.
 Did you know that precipitation-wise Interior Alaska is a cold desert?
 A local student found a mammoth tooth on the way home from school about a decade ago.
 How do you like this mammoth?

-Photos: G. Kramm (2016)
+Photos: G. Kramm

 © 2013-2023 Nicole Mölders | All rights reserved